erizov/Professor/semester_16/lecture_116_data_ops/data_reliability/README.md

 - Understanding of distributed systems concepts
 - Knowledge of system design principles

-## Often Used Together With
+## Often Used Together Information

-Data Reliability is commonly used in combination with:
+Data Reliability is employed in combination with:

 - Related advanced algorithms
 - Complementary techniques